jcambier/blackjack-card-counter/README.md

-To run, simply run the main.py file and follow the instructions in the console window.
+To run, simply run the main.py file (you may need to install some requirements)